Republicans, once hesitant to back Herschel Walker, rally to support football star and Senate candidate

 Walker, the 59-year-old former University of Georgia running back and National Football League Hall of Famer, officially entered the race in August and has since received support from a number of high-profile Republicans despite no significant experience in politics, questions about his personal behavior and business record, and his residency.

-Former president Trump, whose popularity with Republican voters continues unabated months after leaving the White House, endorsed Walker in September calling him “a friend” and “a patriot” before sharing his conservative stances on several hot-button issues.
+Trump, whose popularity with Republican voters continues unabated months after he left the White House, endorsed Walker in September, calling him “a friend” and “a patriot” before sharing his conservative stances on several hot-button issues.

 “Herschel is tough on crime and borders, and he will always stand in support of law enforcement, military and our vets,” Trump wrote.
 “He will fight hard for our Second Amendment and voter integrity.”